Adherence refers to the extent to which a person uses a medication according to medical recommendations, inclusive of timing, dosing and consistency.

 Adolescent/Youth-Friendly Services refers to services that are: Available, accessible and equitable, so that the core interventions for HIV are provided in ways that all young people, including those most at risk of HIV, can use them.
 Acceptable; with health and related staff trained to provide services for young people with dignity and respect, also ensuring privacy and confidentiality; Appropriate and effective, so that the necessary skills, equipment and supplies are available to provide quality services for HIV prevention, treatment, care and support for young people.

 Antiretroviral Therapy (ARV) consists of the use of at least three antiretroviral (ARV) drugs to maximally suppress the HIV virus and stop the progression of HIV disease.
 Huge reductions have been seen in rates of death and suffering when use is made of a potent ARV regimen.

 Behavior Change Communication is an interactive process with communities (as integrated with an overall program) to develop tailored messages and approaches using a variety of communication channels to develop positive behaviors; promote and sustain individual, community and societal behavior change; and maintain appropriate behaviors.

-Combination Antiretroviral Treatment (cART) refers to a patient taking two or more antiretroviral drugs at a time.
+Combination Antiretroviral Treatment (cART) refers to a patient taking three or more antiretroviral drugs at a time.
+Also known as HAART.

 CD4 Count: CD4 cells are a type of lymphocyte (white blood cell) and are an important part of the immune system.
 HIV most often infects CD4 cells and over time, the number of CD4 cells drops, signaling that the immune system is becoming weak.